openid/Contract-Exchange-Extension/spec/draft-3/terms.rst

 * Acceptance

-    * Document to describe how the privacy data can be accessed.
+    * Document to describe how the personal information can be accessed.

 * Contract Part